Ethernet

 The IEEE 802.3u standard defines RX_ERR (Receive Error).
 When the PHY detects an error in a received packet, it asserts this signal to notify the MAC.
 However, in practice, to save pins (GPIO), the MAC controllers of many embedded SoCs do not use the hardware RX_ERR pin in RMII mode.
 Data integrity relies entirely on the Ethernet frame’s built-in CRC/FCS checksum mechanism.

-Compared to the standard MII interface, RMII reduces the data bus width from 4 bits to 2 bits, requiring fewer pins, making it suitable for embedded applications.
-To maintain a 100Mbps transmission rate with reduced width, the clock frequency is increased from 25MHz to 50MHz.
+RMII reduces the data bus from 4 bits to 2 bits, requiring fewer pins.
+The trade-off is a higher clock frequency: 50MHz instead of 25MHz, to maintain 100Mbps throughput.
 RMII signals use REF_CLK for synchronization, so both MAC and PHY must reference the same clock source.
 In practice, the following REF_CLK architectures exist:

 • MAC supplies REF_CLK to PHY: MAC’s REF_CLK is Output; PHY’s REF_CLK is Input.